Are you looking for an easy way to add a Twitter feed to WordPress without a plugin?

 Add a Twitter Feed to WordPress Without a Plugin

 As you can see, using a plugin to set up your Twitter feed is a smart idea.
-But if you’d rather add a Twitter feed without a plugin, follow the steps below.
+But if you’d rather add a feed without a WordPress Twitter plugin, follow the simple steps below.

 Step 1: Visit the Twitter Publish Website

-The first step is to go to the Twitter Publish website.
-This is a site maintained by Twitter that lets you generate an embed code for your website.
+The first step is to go to the official Twitter Publish website.

 Step 2: Select Your Embed Options